ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Fcrypt

 - Improve handling of temporary files after encryption and decryption by trying to perform a manual copy if the call of `rename` fails.
-Tis problem might occur if `/tmp` is mounted to a another file system. _(Peter Nirschl)_
+This problem might occur if another file system is mounted on `/tmp`. _(Peter Nirschl)_

 ### KConfig